The year is 1945 and U.S. firebombing of the Japanese mainland has reached fever pitch.

 One of their captors handed Strong a drink of black tea laced with deadly potassium cyanide and told him it was medicine that would alleviate his diarrhea.

-Wittee and Beecroft were among 15 U.S. airmen who were blindfolded, driven to a dirt hole and shot in the forehead with American .45 caliber pistols immediately following the radio broadcast of Emperor Hirohito’s surrender on Aug.
-15.
+Wittee and Beecroft were among 15 U.S. airmen who were blindfolded, driven to a dirt hole and shot in the forehead with American .45 caliber pistols on July 20, 1945.

 The exact circumstances of Hart’s death remain unknown, but his heavily decomposed remains were eventually discovered in a grave on the outskirts of Osaka Castle and identified by his wedding band, inscribed with his and his wife’s initials and their wedding date.